SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Case-sensitive keys

+> Can be overridden on an entry level.

 **To get pulled into the context, entry keys need to match the case as they are defined in the World Info entry.**

 This is useful when your keys are common words or parts of common words.